deepchecks/deepchecks/docs/source/user-guide/vision/vision_properties.rst

 Label Property
 ~~~~~~~~~~~~~~
 For label property the input varies according to the task type you are running.
 In this example we implement
-properties which are valid for Detection task type.
+properties which apply to the Detection task type.

 .. code-block:: python